ByAUJay

 Putting it to work in 90-180 days

-- Liquidity: intraday repo/collateral (Kinexys, DLR) or tokenized Treasuries (BUIDL) for treasury yield and collateral efficiency. (broadridge-ir.com)
+- Liquidity: Think about using intraday repo/collateral (like Kinexys, DLR) or tokenized Treasuries (BUIDL) to boost treasury yield and make collateral use more efficient.
+You can check out more info here.

-- Bank tokens/tokenized deposits for permissioned internal flows (Kinexys); stablecoins for external B2B; plan for CBDC corridors where available. (jpmorgan.com)
+- Use bank tokens or tokenized deposits for internal, permissioned flows (like Kinexys); stablecoins work best for external B2B transactions; and don't forget to plan for CBDC corridors where they're available. (jpmorgan.com)

-- Transfer‑agent records, role‑based entitlements, audit logs, and circuit breakers.
-Use verifiable credentials (e.g., vLEI) to bind organizational identities and signing authority to transactions. (gleif.org)
+- Make sure to have solid transfer-agent records, role-based entitlements, audit logs, and circuit breakers in place.
+It’s a good idea to use verifiable credentials like vLEI to tie organizational identities and signing authority to transactions.
+Check it out here: (gleif.org)

 Risks to manage (and how leading adopters are addressing them)

-- Legal finality and insolvency regimes: Wholesale CBDC pilots (SNB/SDX) and tokenized‑deposit programs (UK RLN/GBDT pilots) are probing legal settlement finality and programmability under existing statutes—follow their patterns and use regulated infrastructures first. (snb.ch)
+- Legal finality and insolvency regimes: Wholesale CBDC pilots (like SNB/SDX) and tokenized-deposit programs (check out the UK RLN/GBDT pilots) are exploring how legal settlement finality and programmability work with current laws.
+Keep an eye on how they do things and start with regulated infrastructures. (snb.ch)

-- Operational risk in multichain distribution: When extending tokenized funds cross‑chain, implement redemption gates and on‑chain controls, and ensure investor records remain authoritative at the transfer agent. (coindesk.com)
+- Operational risk in multichain distribution: If you're planning on extending tokenized funds across chains, make sure to set up redemption gates and on-chain controls.
+Plus, it's important to keep investor records accurate at the transfer agent. (coindesk.com)

 Budgeting and timelines (realistic ranges we see)

-- Tokenized fund access for treasury: 6–10 weeks including KYC/AML and policy updates; multichain integration adds 2–4 weeks.
-Benchmarks: BUIDL’s expansion footprint and Hamilton Lane’s tokenized feeders. (prnewswire.com)
+- Tokenized fund access for treasury: Expect around 6-10 weeks to get everything set up, including KYC/AML processes and any policy tweaks.
+If you want to go multichain, tack on another 2-4 weeks.
+A couple of benchmarks worth noting are BUIDL’s expanded footprint and Hamilton Lane’s tokenized feeders. (prnewswire.com)

-- DPP/battery passport: 4–8 months for a single product line to reach compliant data capture and verifiable attestations; lead time is mostly supplier integration and data quality. (circulor.com)
+- DPP/battery passport: For a single product line, you’re looking at about 4-8 months to nail down compliant data capture and verifiable attestations.
+Most of this time will be spent on integrating suppliers and ensuring data quality. (circulor.com)

-- SAF book‑and‑claim: 4–6 weeks for procurement integration and emissions accounting mapping, faster if your TMC already supports the platform. (amexglobalbusinesstravel.com)
+- SAF book-and-claim: You can get through procurement integration and emissions accounting mapping in about 4-6 weeks, and it’ll be quicker if your Travel Management Company (TMC) already supports the platform you're using. (amexglobalbusinesstravel.com)

 What to watch next

-- Identity primitives for B2B workflows: vLEI and sector‑specific verifiable credentials (travel, suppliers) will reduce counterparty checks and speed onboarding in regulated industries. (gleif.org)
+- Identity tools are streamlining B2B workflows: The introduction of vLEI and specific verifiable credentials for sectors like travel and suppliers is set to make life easier.
+These tools will cut down on counterparty checks and speed up the onboarding process in regulated industries. (gleif.org)

 The bottom line

-For decision‑makers, 2025 isn’t about “should we use blockchain?”—it’s about which production‑grade rail you can plug in now to fix specific P&L or compliance pain.
-If you focus on the use cases above, align with regulated infrastructure, and measure the right KPIs, you can move from a 12‑month lab to a 12‑week rollout—and see the benefits in cash velocity, collateral efficiency, audit readiness, and verified emissions reductions.
+For decision-makers, 2025 isn’t so much about asking, “Should we use blockchain?”--it’s more about figuring out which production-grade rail you can plug in right now to tackle specific P&L or compliance issues.
+If you zero in on those use cases, make sure they fit with regulated infrastructure, and keep an eye on the right KPIs, you'll be able to shift from a year-long lab phase to a 12-week rollout.
+And the best part?
+You’ll start reaping the benefits in cash flow, collateral efficiency, audit readiness, and verified emissions reductions.

 Like what you're reading?
 Let's build together.